-U.S. schools are not doing enough to protect students from, according to a new report out from the Environment America Research & Policy Center and U.S. PIRG Education Fund.
+U.S. schools are not doing enough to protect students from drinking water contaminated with lead, according to a new report out from the Environment America Research & Policy Center and U.S. PIRG Education Fund.
 The report found “a pattern of widespread contamination of drinking water” at schools nationwide.

 Just nine states and Washington D.C. have mandatory testing laws and there is currently no federal rule requiring schools to test their drinking water for lead if they get their water from a public water system, reports CBS News’ Anna Werner.
 A government study last year found only 43 percent of school districts said they test for lead in drinking water.
 About a third of those districts said they found elevated lead levels and many parents likely have no idea their children may be drinking it.

 Julie Ma preps water bottles for her five- and six-year-old daughters to take to their Boston elementary school because water fountains there were turned off due to lead contamination.
 That was three years ago.
 Since then, the district has brought in bottled water for students to drink.

 “We had gotten a letter from the superintendent that her school was one of the schools that tested above the 15 parts per billion and that as a precaution they were turning off all the water fountains even though it was only one fountain that was tested,” Ma said.
 “It’s concerning.
 I really would like to get the lead out of the water supply as fast as possible for the students … Many schools don’t even know if they have it and haven’t been able to make those changes.”

 She’s right.
 The report, which reviewed school drinking water standards in 31 states and the District of Columbia, found regulations in most states are “too weak” to protect children from lead contamination in their school’s water.

 “Of the 32 states, including the District of Columbia, that we surveyed, 22 of them are failing to protect their kids from lead in drinking water,” said John Rumpler who co-authored the report.